At the age of five he already spoke

 «AIPEX also has added responsibilities at an international level»

-Did you ever dream of getting that far professionally?
+ever dream of getting that far professionally?

 Firstly, I do not define my professional career with levels of achievement linked to hierarchy within organisations, because my greatest motivation has always been to inspire others and not to be a top executive or a chairman of the board.
 However, I have always been committed to doing my job well and leaving a legacy, regardless of the function I had during my years as a professional, and I think that in this specific case, what resulted as an achieved goal was more a question of recognising certain skills and the experience that I have accumulated over the years.
 By reference to these, the positions with the responsibilities that I hold came about.